 Digital and media literacy expand traditional literacy to include new forms of reading, writing, and communicating.
 The National Association for Media Literacy Education defines media literacy as "the ability to ACCESS, ANALYZE, EVALUATE, CREATE, and ACT using all forms of communication" and says it "empowers people to be critical thinkers and makers, effective communicators, and active citizens."
-Though some believe media literacy and digital literacy are separate but complimentary, I believe they are really one and the same.
+Though some believe media literacy and digital literacy are separate but complementary, I believe they’re really one and the same.
 They both focus on skills that help students be critical media consumers and creators.
 And both are rooted in inquiry-based learning -- asking questions about what we see, read, hear, and create.

 1. Who created this message?

 Help your students "pull back the curtain" and recognize that all media have an author and an agenda.
 All of the media we encounter and consume was constructed by someone with a particular vision, background, and agenda.
 Help students understand how they should question both the messages they see, as well the platforms on which messages are shared.

 2. Which techniques are used to attract my attention?